Turkey says world must share Syrian refugee burden

 Davutoglu said last week Turkey could run out of space if the number went above 100,000 and suggested the United Nations may need to create a "safe zone" inside Syria.

-"What happens then if the refugees continue to amass and cannot go to neighbouring countries?
-They will accumulate in zones on Syria's borders," he said at a news conference in Paris.

-"At that point we are forced to think about what happens and so we have to envisage the question of a no-fly zone, which then poses the question of international legality," he said.

-Ankara fears a mass influx on the scale seen during the 1991 Gulf War when 500,000 people poured into Turkey, and says that would be one factor that could drive it to create such a zone.
+Ankara fears a mass influx on the scale seen during the 1991 Gulf War when 500,000 people poured into Turkey, and says that would be one factor that could drive Turkey to establish such a zone.

 But Turkey is reluctant to act unilaterally on what would essentially amount to a military intervention and the idea of a buffer zone has so far gained little traction elsewhere.

-(Additional reporting by John Irish in Paris; Writing by Jonathon Burch; Editing by Louise Ireland)
+(Reporting by Tulay Karadeniz; Writing by Jonathon Burch; Editing by Louise Ireland)